lunadoan/linkedin-scraping/README.md

    ```

 2. **Access the App**
-   Once the app is running, it will open in your default browser, typically at `http://localhost:8501`.
+   Once the app is running, it will open in your default browser, typically at `http://localhost:8501`, or in the web window on Replit.

 ### Usage